fvarrui/JavaPackager/README.md

 | `administratorRequired` | No        | `false`       | If true, app will run with administrator privileges.        |
 | `additionalResources`   | No        | []            | Additional files and folders to include in the bundled app. |

-Some assets, like app icons, must to be located in:
+Some assets, like app icons, must be located in:

 ```
 <project>